ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example illustrating why reversing the order of `startkey` and `endkey` might not yield any results, that uses the command line:
+### Example illustrating why reversing the order of `startkey` and `endkey` might not yield any results, that uses the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_view/by_ingredient?descending=true&startkey="beta"&endkey="alpha"" \